martinktay/martinktay/README.md

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=martinktay&label=Profile%20views&color=0e75b6&style=flat" alt="martinktay" /> </p>

 👋 Hello, I am Martin Tay, a **Data Scientist** with a solid background in **Computer Engineering**.
-With a passion for transforming complex datasets into actionable insights.
-I have hands-on experience in vendor and workforce data analysis and business intelligence.
-I am adept at extracting information from unstructured sources using advanced techniques like regular expressions
+I specialize in transforming complex datasets into clear, actionable insights.
+My experience spans vendor and workforce data analysis, business intelligence, and ensuring data quality, integrity, and consistency.
+With a toolkit that includes Python, R, SQL, Tableau, and Power BI, I'm adept at extracting information from unstructured sources using techniques like regular expressions.
-, and I have a track record of ensuring data quality, integrity, and consistency.
-My tool kit includes Python, R, SQL, and an array of visualisation tools like Tableau and Power BI.

-During my stint as a Vendor Data Analyst at Nigeria LNG Limited, I harnessed the power of data visualization to streamline processes, optimize vendor relations, and drive strategic decision-making.
-My academic journey at Coventry University equipped me with a profound understanding of machine learning, NLP, and big data tools, which I've applied to real-world challenges.
+At Nigeria LNG Limited, I leveraged data visualization to optimize vendor processes, achieving a 35% reduction in report generation time and significant cost savings.
+My academic pursuits at Coventry University deepened my expertise in machine learning, NLP, and big data applications.

-Beyond the numbers, I'm committed to data ethics and governance and am always eager to collaborate on projects that harness data for the greater good.
-Dive into my repositories to see my work, and let's connect to explore how we can innovate together!
+Beyond the technical, I'm an advocate for data ethics and governance.
+I'm always on the lookout for collaborative projects that leverage data for positive impact.
+Explore my repositories, and let's innovate together!